androxim/closedloop/README.md

 both in offline mode for testing data sets / methods and in online mode for experimental studies

+the system was made and utilized with BrainProducts amplifier (BrainAmp MRplus),

+but can be used with any EEG amplifier supporting data transmission via BCI2000 software

 ==== hardware requirements ====

 for performing an actual stimulation National Instruments DAQ-card 6229/6343 and neuroConn DC-STIMULATOR PLUS